GingerBreadSketchy/Sketchyold/README.md

 <br>
 <br >
 ### 💀Warning!
-MODED and RECODDED BY Fortunatusmokaya
+MODED and RECODDED BY Fortunatusmokaya!
- 🥵Rights by Dark-Knight-Hiruwa👿
+Neither does Mokaya nor Dreaded2 bot has access to your account!
+Any insecurities about your account feel free to logout WhatsApp web in linked devices 🤞 👿Rights to mod by Dark-Knight-Hiruwa👿
 ## License
 This project is protected by `GNU General Public Licence v3.0` license.
 ### Disclaimer